joereddington/joereddington.github.io/_posts/2025-03-09-advanced-spin-bike-speedometer.markdown

 However, [some guy online](https://electronics.stackexchange.com/a/740571/308352) suggested I use an optical sensor because my flywheel has eight coloured segments.

 ## Proof of concept
-I did a proof of concept test with my a photoresistor and an Arduino microcontroller.
+I did a proof of concept test with a photoresistor and an Arduino microcontroller.
 It worked well enough that I felt the basic idea had legs.

 ![First attempt with breadboard](/assets/images/arduino1.png)